synthesizer-project/synference/README.md

 - [tqdm](https://tqdm.github.io/) for progress bars
 - [jax](https://jax.readthedocs.io/) for GPU acceleration (optional, for some inference models)

-These dependencies will be automatically installed when you install synference using pip.
+These dependencies will be automatically installed when you install Synference using pip.

 ### Installation

-The easiest way to currently install synference is to clone the repository and install it in editable mode:
+The easiest way to currently install Synference is to clone the repository and install it in editable mode:

 ```bash
 git clone https://www.github.com/synthesizer-project/synference.git